NaN-tic/trytond-stock_relation/doc/index.rst

 The stock_relation module adds shortcuts from:

-* Product variant: To stock moves of this product.
+* From product variant to stock moves of this product variant.
+* From product to order points of this product.
-* Stock location: To stock moves of this location for an asked product and date.
+* From stock location to stock moves of this location for an asked product and date.